abueesp/Scriptnstall/README.md

 # Scriptnstall
-Yet just a bunch of bash scripts (and dotfiles).
+Yet just a bunch of bash scripts, tools and dotfiles.